-Clinically relevant increases in serum cholesterol were recorded in 5.3% of venlafaxine-treated patients and 0.0% of placebo-
+5.14 Serum Cholesterol Elevation Clinically relevant increases in serum cholesterol were recorded in 5.3% of venlafaxine-treated patients and 0.0% of placebotreated patients treated for at least 3 months in placebo-controlled trials [see Adverse Reactions (6.1)].
+Measurement of serum cholesterol levels should be considered during long-term treatment.

-5.16 Use in Patients With Heart Disease Premarketing experience with venlafaxine in natients with concomitant systemic illness is limited.
-Caution is advised in

-Venlafaxine has not been evaluated or used to any appreciable extent in patients with a recent history of myocardial infarction or unstable heart disease.
+5.15 Interstitial Lung Disease and Eosinophilic Pneumonia Interstitial lung disease and eosinophilic pneumonia associated with venlafaxine therapy have been rarely reported.
+The possibility of these adverse reactions should be considered in ventalaxine-treated patients who present with progressive dyspnea, cough or chest discomfort.
+Such patients should undergo a prompt medical evaluation, and discontinuation of ventafaxine therapy should be considered.
+5.16 Use in Patients With Heart Disease Premarketing experience with venlafaxine in patients with concomitant systemic illness is limited.
+Caution is advised in administering venlafaxine extended-release tablets to patients with diseases or conditions that could affect hemodynamic enlafaxine has not been evaluated or used to any appreciable extent in patients with a recent history of myocardial infarction or unstable heart disease.
 Patients with these diagnoses were systematically excluded from many clinical studies during venlafaxine's premarketing testing.
-The electrocardiograms were analyzed for 275 patients who received venlafaxine hydrochloride extendedrelease capsules and 220 patients who received placebo in 8 to 12 week double-blind, placebo-controlled trials in major depressive disorder as well as for 195 patients who received venlafaxine hydrochloride extended-release capsules and 228 patients who received venlafaxine hydrochloride extended-release acquises and 228 patients who received placebo in 12-week double-blind, placebo-controlled trials in Social Anxiety Disorder.
-The mean change from baseline in corrected QT interval (QTc) for patients treated with venlafaxine hydrochloride extended-release capsules in major depressive disorder studies was increased relative to that for placebo-treated patients (increase of 4.7 mase for venialfaxine hydrochloride extended-release capsules and decrease of 1.9 msec for placebo).
-The mean change from baseline in QTc for patients treated with venlafaxine hydrochloride extended-release capsules in the Social Anxiety Disorder studies was increased relative to that for placebo-treated patients (increase of 2.8 msec for venlafaxine hydrochloride extended-release capsules and decrease of 2.0 msec for placebo).
+The electrocardiograms were analyzed for 275 patients who received venlafaxine hydrochloride extendedlles and 220 patients who received placebo in 8 to 12 week double-blind, placebo-controlled trials in major depre disorder as well as for 195 patients who received venlafaxine hydrochloride extended-release capsules and 228 patients who received placebo in 12-week double-blind, placebo-controlled trials in Social Anxiety Disorder.
+The mean change from baseline in corrected OT interval (OTc) for patients treated with venlafaxine hydrochloride extended-release capsules in major depressive disorder studies was increased relative to that for placebo-treated patients (increase of 4.7 msec for venlafaxine hydrochloride extended-release capsules and decrease of 1.9 msec for placebo).
+The mean change from baseline in QTc for patients treated extended-release capsules and decrease of 1.9 insect on placebo).
+The final change from baseline in 47 to placetins detailed with ventilatavine hydrochoride extended-release capsules in the Social Anxiety Disorder studies was increased relative to that for placebo-treated patients (increase of 2.8 msec for ventafaxine hydrochloride extended-release capsules and decrease of 2.0

-In these same trials, the mean change from baseline in heart rate for patients treated with venlafaxine hydrochloride extended release capsules in the major depressive disorder studies was significantly higher than that for placebo (a mean increase of 4 beats per minute for veniafaxine hydrochloride extended-release capsules and 1 beat per minute for placebo).
-The mean change from baseline in heart rate for patients treated with venlafaxine hydrochloride extended-release capsules in the Social Anxiety Disorder studies was significantly higher than that for placebo (a mean increase of 5 beats per minute for venlafaxine hydrochloride
+In these same trials, the mean change from baseline in heart rate for nations treated with venlafaxine hydrochloride extended release capsules in the major depressive disorder studies was significantly higher than that for placebo (a mean increase of 4 beats per minute for venlafaxine hydrochloride extended-release capsules and 1 beat per minute for placebo).
+The mean change from baseline in heart rate for patients treated with venlafaxine hydrochloride extended-release capsules in the Social Anxiety extended-release capsules and no change for placebo).
 In a flexible-dose study, with doses of venlafaxine hydrochloride immediate-release tablets in the range of 200 to 375 mg/day and mean dose greater than 300 mg/day, patients treated with venlafaxine hydrochloride immediate-release tablets had a mean increase in heart rate of 8.5 beats per minute compared with 1.7 beats per minute in the placebo group.

-As increases in heart rate were observed, caution should be exercised in patients whose underlying medical conditions might be compromised by increases in heart rate (e.g., patients with hyperthyroidism, heart failure, or recent myocardial infarction) Evaluation of the electrocardiograms for 769 patients who received venlafaxine hydrochloride immediate-release tablets in 4 to 6 week double-blind, placebo-controlled trials showed that the incidence of trial-emergent conduction abnormalities did not differ from that with placebo.
+As increases in heart rate were observed, caution should be exercised in patients whose underlying medical conditions might be compromised by increases in heart rate (e.g., patients with hyperthyroidism, heart failure, or recent myocardial infarction)

+Evaluation of the electrocardiograms for 769 patients who received venlafaxine hydrochloride immediate-release tablets in 4 to 6 week double-blind, placebo-controlled trials showed that the incidence of trial-emergent conduction abnormalities did not differ There are no specific laboratory tests recommended.